Live chat with tools, a skill, and memory

 Single query with pipe

-echo "What is the GDP of France?" | mas-ctl chat agent.yaml -v
+echo "What is the GDP of France?" | mas-ctl -v chat agent.yaml

-With a different flavour
+Selecting a flavour

 mas-ctl chat agent.yaml -i -o overlays/mock-llm.yaml